-Abstract: The behavioral approach to robot navigation, characterized by a representation of the environment that is topological and robot-environmental interactions that are reactive, is preferable to the pure geometrical navigation because it is far more robust to unpredictable changes of the environment.
+The behavioral approach to robot navigation, characterized by a representation of the environment that is topological and robot-environmental interactions that are reactive, is preferable to purely geometrical navigation because it is far more robust against unpredictable changes of the environment.
 Nevertheless, there is still a need to obtain geometrical maps.
 This paper considers a geometrical map reconstruction that relies on the topological knowledge and uses redundant odometric measurements taken while the robot moves along the paths of the topological map.
-Five methods are presented and compared in experiments involving a Nomad200 mobile robot operating in a real environment.
+Five methods are presented and compared, in experiments involving a Nomad200 mobile robot operating in a real environment. © 1999 Published by Elsevier Science Ltd. All rights reserved.

-Keywords: Autonomous mobile robots, Knowledge representation, Least-square method, Robot navigation, Robot vision, Robot control, Robotics
+Keywords: Autonomous mobile robots; Knowledge representation; Least-squares method; Robot navigation; Robot vision; Robot control; Robotics

-1. INTRODUCTION
+1. Introduction

 A map of the environment is needed for a mobile robot to carry out navigation tasks.
 Various map representations and numerous map construction approaches have been considered.
 First there are geometrical maps, which integrate sensed data in a single frame of reference.
 In the Certainty Grid approach (Elfes, 1989), the certainty about the existence of obstacles, detected by sonar, is reported in a grid map.
-In an other approach, Crowley (1989) constructs geometric feature maps of line segments by means of an extended Kalman filter.
-Therefore these geometrical maps give an accurate description of the environment and can be used to compute optimal robot paths.
-However they provide a poor interface to symbolic planning units, use large amount of data, and require a complex process in order to maintain the map consistency in large environments.
+In another approach, Crowley (1989) constructs geometric feature maps of line segments by means of an extended Kalman filter.
+Therefore these geometrical maps give an accurate description of the environment, and can be used to compute optimal robot paths.
+However they provide a poor interface to symbolic planning units, use large amounts of data, and require a complex process in order to maintain the map consistency in large environments.

 Topological maps overcome some of these limitations.
 They represent the environment as neighborhood relationships of distinctive places.
-Places differ by their sensing signatures like sonar signatures (Kurz, 1993) or sonar and vision signatures (Kortenkamp and Weymouth, 1944).
-In another approach Thrun and Bücken (1996) use Voronoi squeletisation to extract identical topological regions from a grid map and then create a topological map.
+Places are differentiated by their sensing signatures, such as sonar signatures (Kurz, 1993) or sonar and vision signatures (Kortenkamp and Weymouth, 1994).
+In another approach, Thrun and Bücken (1996) use Voronoi squeletonizing to extract identical topological regions from a grid map, and then create a topological map.